 Certainly, if the shirt is being used exclusively for running or training, these trade-offs are justified, but many of us like to run and climb, hike, backpack, and ski, and it's impractical to need a specific shirt for every purpose.
 So, while many of the running shirts in this review will work great for other purposes, the Motus Crew is the highest performing shirt that also works great as a base layer, which is why we awarded it our Top Pick.

 When assessing for comfort, we have found that three main elements of a shirt's design affect its comfort: fit, fabric, and seam sewing.
-The Motus Crew was among the most comfortable shirts in this review but didn't rank quite as high as the Patagonia Windchaser, which featured taped seams throughout.
+The Motus Crew was among the most comfortable shirts in this review.

 Speaking of seams, the Motus Crew has quite a few, and they are sewn in a flat-locked manner that ensures the seams and stitching lies flat against the fabric of the shirt, minimizing protruding fabric that can rub or itch.